 An Oasis of Wonderment and Awe

-Designed and decorated from the ground up with the goal of instilling awe in every child, Mulberry Jurong East (Creative) makes good use of its space by creating large, open areas filled with colours and beautiful learning corners.
+Designed and decorated from the ground up with the goal of instilling awe in every child, Mulberry Learning Jurong East (Creative) makes good use of its space by creating large, open areas filled with colours and beautiful learning corners.
 Bright paint adorns the school walls, and ceiling-length windows emphasise the open concept of the centre even more by flooding the school with warm, natural sunlight.
-Mulberry Jurong East (Creative) offers classes for both pre-schoolers and infants alike, and this is reflected in the design of the school.
+Mulberry Learning Jurong East (Creative) offers classes for both pre-schoolers and infants alike, and this is reflected in the design of the school.

 A passionate and dedicated team